geopm/geopm/integration/test/plan/README.md

    - Notice that `MPI_Init_thread` is still listed as an expected region even though the application does not use MPI.
-This is because the GEOPM Runtime is still built with MPI support by default, and thus will initialize MPI even if the application will not use it.
+This is because the GEOPM Runtime is still built with MPI support by default, and will track calls to `MPI_Init_thread` by any application process that calls it.
 In this case, `geopmbench` *is* being invoked in it's default configuration which enables MPI support.
 However, the JSON configuration for `geopmbench` specifies no MPI regions.
 This means `geopmbench` will call `MPI_Init` and `MPI_Finalize` but will not otherwise use MPI.
-   - If the Runtime was built *without* MPI support, the `MPI_Init_thread`  region would not be present in the output files and `geopmbench` can be invoked with the GEOPMBENCH_NO_MPI environment variable to avoid any MPI calls.
+   - If the Runtime was built *without* MPI support, the `MPI_Init_thread`  region would not be present in the output files.  `geopmbench` can be invoked with the GEOPMBENCH_NO_MPI environment variable to avoid any MPI calls.
 For more information about the environment configuration of `geopmbench`, see [here](https://geopm.github.io/geopmbench.1.html#environment).